 Be active, offer help and additional information about campaigns etc. Chats can be personalised by using a photo and name.
 Personalising helps to build trust between you and the customer.
 They usually prefer talking with actual people rather than a machine.

-Looking for more tips on how prepare your online store for peak seasons?
-Check out our eCommerce guide on how to succeed in peak season 2020.
+Looking for more tips on how to prepare your online store for peak seasons?
+Check out our eCommerce guide on how to succeed in peak season 2021.

 Editor's note: This blog was originally posted in 2018 but has been completely revamped and updated for accuracy.